-During this growth period, the market saw little transformational evolution in the underlying technology involved in the generation and distribution of power: a focus on centralized power stations that leveraged vast systems of transmission and distribution lines to power everything from major cities to rural farms.
+During this growth period, the market saw little transformational evolution in the underlying technology involved in the generation and distribution of power: a focus on centralized power stations that leveraged vast transmission and distribution line systems to provide power to major cities and rural farms.
 Load growth through the decades provided a growing revenue base that directly funded the capital projects needed for these stations and systems, enabling the rapid expansion of the grid.
-The strategy for public power utilities was simple: focus on meeting growing demand with low-cost, reliable power for members.
+The strategy for public power was simple: focus on meeting growing demand with reliable, low-cost power for members.

 But as Nobel Prize winner Bob Dylan sang, “The times they are a’changin’,” and the landscape is no longer quite so simple.
 Load growth in North America has been stagnant during the new century.
 Distributed resources are taking hold, and non-traditional players are increasingly involved in energy-related endeavors.
-Cheap natural gas, proposed environmental regulations, and other mandates are driving changes in power generation portfolios.
+Cheap natural gas proposed environmental regulations and other mandates drive changes in power generation portfolios.
 Evolving regulatory and business models are driving utilities to reconsider industry roles and functions.
-Public power utilities must learn quickly as they manage through these changes in technology, regulation, and operating models.
+Public power utilities must learn as they manage through these changes in technology, regulation, and operating models.

-For decades, ScottMadden has helped energy industry leaders set strategic priorities and connect these to the business to deliver real, lasting results.
+For decades, ScottMadden has been a strategic advisor to utilities and helped energy industry leaders set strategic priorities and connect these to the business to deliver real, lasting results.
 ScottMadden is actively advising many public power executives and board members today and has recently conducted primary research on the strategic priorities of public power executives in North America.
 From this experience and research, four strategic priorities emerge that should be on every CEO’s short-list:

 - Enhancing Cybersecurity

 - Improving Financial Performance

 - Maintaining Safety and Reliability